What if you don't need to leave your everyday life behind to go deeper?

 -

-You’re ready to see things differently, and to actively work towards change for your own benefit.
+You’re ready to see things differently, and to actively work towards change for your own benefit and contribute meaningful change in the world.

 -

-You’ve been asking "Is this all there is?" and feel a quiet curiosity about what might come next.
+You’ve been asking "Is there more to life?" or "How do I go deeper?" and feel a quiet curiosity about what might come next.

 -